jim-easterbrook/python-gphoto2/README.md

     python setup.py build
     sudo python setup.py install

-Note the repetition of the `build` command - the first one runs SWIG and creates a Python interface file which is then used on the second run.
+Note the repetition of the `build` command - the first one runs SWIG and creates Python interface files which are then built on the second run.

 Documentation
 -------------

-After building and installing `pydoc gphoto2` will generate copious documentation.
+After building and installing `pydoc gphoto2` will display copious documentation.
 In general it is easier to use the C [API documentation](http://www.gphoto.org/doc/api/).

 There is one major difference between the Python and C APIs.
-C functions that are passed a pointer to a pointer (and usually do some memory allocation) such as [gp_camera_new](http://www.gphoto.org/doc/api/gphoto2-camera_8h.html#a34f54a290d83399407fbe44d270c0ca) have Python equivalents that create the required pointer and return it in a list with the gphoto2 error code.
+C functions that are passed a pointer to a pointer (and usually do some memory allocation) such as [gp_camera_new](http://www.gphoto.org/doc/api/gphoto2-camera_8h.html#ad89d6ee1c35f5ee399e89ecaeac6bd61) have Python equivalents that create the required pointer and return it in a list with the gphoto2 error code.
 For example, the C code:

     #include "gphoto2.h"